DONATE NOW SECURELY WITH

 BRSAF is dedicated to providing grants to support BRHS graduates and alumni who are in good standing and in their first through sixth year of study at a college or university, community college, trade school, or other professional training.
 BHRS alumni who return to higher education later in life are also eligible.
 Often the grants increase after the first year.

-BRSAF is a volunteer Board of Directors from the Boothbay region working with Boothbay Region High School.
+BRSAF is comprised of a volunteer Board of Directors working from the Boothbay Region.

 Each year, the monies raised during our annual fund drive are combined with funds from our investments to fund our grants.
-In the last five years, we have funded roughly 391 grants, with an average grant size of $4,900.
+In the last ten years, we have funded roughly 719 grants.
 These grants have a significant impact to reduce the cost of attendance for these students/parents, however costs continue to increase, and to that end, we need the generosity of many donors!

 Teresa Koster, President